Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Methods

 where $(A_\lambda/A_V)_\mathrm{Sal}$ and $(A_\lambda/A_V)_\mathrm{Cal}$ represent the slopes of the Salim and Calzetti laws, respectively.
-Further, $D_\lambda$ regulates the strength of the UV bump at $2175\,\text{\AA}$, which is set to zero in this study.
+Furthermore, $D_\lambda$ regulates the strength of the UV bump at $2175\,\text{\AA}$, which is set to zero in this study.
 The Salim law simplifies to the Calzetti law when $\delta=0$, while positive (negative) $\delta$ values yield a flatter (steeper) slope.
-For all dust models, we use a uniform prior of $[0,2]$ for $A_V$.
-For the Salim law, we impose a Gaussian prior on $\delta$ with mean $\mu=0.35$ and standard deviation $\sigma=0.446$, motivated by the actual $\delta$ distribution of the simulated \sphinx\ galaxies.
+For all dust models, we used a uniform prior of $[0,2]$ for $A_V$.
+For the Salim law, we impose a Gaussian prior on $\delta$ with mean of $\mu=0.35$ and standard deviation of $\sigma=0.446$, motivated by the actual $\delta$ distribution of the simulated \sphinx\ galaxies.

-During SED fitting, we fix the redshift to the true values of the sample galaxies to minimize uncertainties arising from redshift estimation.
-We assume a signal-to-noise ratio of 10 for all filter magnitudes, consistent with the approach of \citet{Narayanan2024}.
+During the SED fitting, we fixed the redshift to the true values of the sample galaxies to minimise any uncertainties arising from the redshift estimation.
+We assumed a signal-to-noise ratio of S/N=10 for all filter magnitudes, consistent with the approach of \citet{Narayanan2024}\footnote{We verified that our inferred physical quantities are largely insensitive to this assumption: adopting the NGDEEP limiting magnitudes, as well as the NGDEEP limiting magnitudes combined with CEERS Poisson noise, yields consistent results.}.
 Throughout this study, the fitted value of each parameter is considered as the median of its posterior distribution.
-Additional uncertainties arising from redshift determination and from the effects of the summary statistic are discussed separately in Appendix~\ref{sec:appendix_C} and Section~\ref{sec:discussion}.
+Additional uncertainties arising from redshift determination and from the effects of the summary statistic are discussed separately in Appendix~\ref{sec:appendix_C} and Sect.~\ref{sec:discussion}.